seanses/Wasm-xet-upload/README.md

 The application lets users choose a local file using [`input type="file"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file).
 A function defined in `src/lib.rs` reads the first byte of the file and passes that byte to `www/index.js` which logs it to the browser console.

 # Build and run
-* Executing `build.sh` builds the application, calling `wasm-pack build --out-dir www/pkg --target no-modules`.
+* Execute `build.sh` to build the application.
-* To run the application, start a web server in the directory `www`, using [`http`](https://crates.io/crates/https) for example.
+* To run the application, start a web server like [`http`](https://crates.io/crates/https) in the directory `www/`.
-* Point your browser to the app: `firefox --new-window localhost:8000`
+* Fetch and run the app with your browser: `firefox --new-window localhost:8000`

+I used wasm-pack version 0.10.3 and stable rustc 1.66.1 to build it on Arch Linux 6.1.6.

 # Browser support
 Tested successfully with Firefox 109.0 and Chromium 109.0.5414.74.